 - An understanding of the various branches of mathematics

-- Decent networking skills
+- Have networking skills

-- Outstanding problem-solving skills
+- Be proficient with problem-solving skills

 Not all math majors are considered mathematicians.
-Your actual job title will be dependent on which career you’re in.
+Your actual job title will be dependent on which field you’re in.
 Many of the following careers begin as math majors, but then turn into a specialty.
 While many math majors go into teaching on all levels of the educational system, here are some other career options to consider.

 Statistician: In order to help businesses solve their problems, statisticians use data analysis and statistical techniques.
 They may help determine the aerodynamics of a car part, or how effective a medication will be.
 Information is determined through processes such as experiments, surveys, opinion polls, and other forms of data collection.